oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    InvalidInputException: Invalid update type: user_experience
    ```

    This is because the backend isn't set up to handle updates to our new field.
-Note that we skipped the user backend API service since we don't have to make any changes to it.
+Note that we skipped the user backend API service.
+Since we are seeing an error in the terminal, we know our update to the user experience field is getting to the backend code, so the frontend's backend API service doesn't need to be changed.
 You should take a look at `core/templates/services/user-backend-api.service.ts` though to understand how it works.
 In particular, we care about the `updateUserPreferencesDataAsync` method:

    ```ts
    async updatePreferencesDataAsync(